Sheriff: Hacker tried to taint Florida city's water with lye

 Sodium hydroxide, also called lye, is used to treat water acidity but the compound is also found in cleaning supplies such as soaps and drain cleaners.
 It can cause irritation, burns and other complications in larger quantities.

-A supervisor saw the chemical being tampered with and was able to intervene and reverse it.
-Oldsmar is about 15 miles (24 kilometers) northwest of Tampa and the city’s 15,000 residents were not at risk, officials said.
+A supervisor saw the chemical being tampered with — as a mouse controlled by the intruder moved across the screen changing settings — and was able to intervene and reverse it, Gualtieri said.
+Oldsmar, a city of 15,000 residents, is about 15 miles (24 kilometers) northwest of Tampa.

 “At no time was there a significant adverse effect on the water being treated,” Gualtieri said.
 “Importantly, the public was never in danger.”